nesquena/resume/README.md

 # My Professional History

-The following is an **incomplete list** of a few highlights from my work history:
+The following is a few highlights from my work history:

  * **Miso** (2010-Present) - Principal engineer working closely with founders to execute multiple iterations of our vision for social TV.
  * **quub** (2007-2010) - Principal engineer working with founders to execute the vision for a passive, fun way to share your life with friends and family.